phpvv/db/README.md

 print_r($query->rows);
 ```

 All these methods accepts `string` or [`Expression`](./Db/Sql/Expressions/Expression.php) interface as each column.
-So you can do somthing like this:
+So you can do something like this:

 ```php
 $query = $db->tbl->product->select(